mrzzy/notes/src/data_science/deep_lizard/reinforcement_learning.md

 Intesting Applications of RL:
 - AlphaGo - AI Go player that was trained to play the complex game of go.
-- OpenAI Five - OpenAI developed five bots to play the game of Dota.
+- OpenAI Five - OpenAI developed five bots to play the game of Data.

-### Terms & Defintion
+### Terms & Definition
 Terms & Definitions:

 | Term | Definition |